TUDelft-PRIME-Books/Linear-Algebra/Chapter8/SymmetricMatrices.md

 A matrix $A$ is symmetric if and only if it is orthogonally diagonalizable.

-Note that this also establishes the property that for each eigenvalue of a symmetric matrix the geometric muliplicity equals the algebraic multiplicity
+Note that this also establishes the property that for each eigenvalue of a symmetric matrix the geometric multiplicity equals the algebraic multiplicity
 ({prf:ref}`Prop:SymmetricMat:AlgGeomMultiplicity`).

 We will put the intricate proof at the end of the subsection, and first consider two examples.